 Here’s a great resource to keep you on top of the best posting days and times for the platforms you’re in.
 These general times are a good place to start, but it’s up to you to figure out what’s best for you over time.
 Find patterns and trends on the best performing days and times and remember, just when you think you’ve figured it out, it’ll change again!

 This is where the rubber hits the road — time to get into writing mode and connect the plan together!
 Combine the yearly themes with the monthly and weekly plans.
 As your brain starts to percolate with ideas (and you hit the backspace key more than once) think about your customers — what’s in it for them?
 How can you give them something they won’t get anywhere else?

 Give yourself a content creation day every week.
 Make a realistic goal you can stick to.
 If a day feels overwhelming, then use 4-hour blocks for two days.
 Be relentless about it and treat it like any other important part of your business.

 Be a curious observer about the world around you.
 Start to think differently.
 Capture photos in the moment that you can reuse later.
 Save articles you’ve read and then go back to the list as part of the content creation process.
 Do it again and again.
 It’ll get easier.
 I promise.

 Take a storytelling approach to the writing process.
 Give each post some plot and make your customers the hero.
 Talk about your values.
 Answer common questions.
 Have fun!

 Time to get started!

-We promise you that the sooner you get started, the easier it will become.
+The sooner you get started, the easier it will become.
+We promise!
 Like anything else, new habits take time, patience and practice.
 We’ve seen and heard everything — even business owners who would procrastinate with bookkeeping instead of planning their social media content (hey, you have to do both, but those are some extreme choices)!